vulcand/vulcan/README.md

 Discover FTW!
 -------------

 Storing upstreams in files is ok up to a certain extent.
-On the other hand, keeping upstreams in discovery service simplifies deployment and configuration management.
+On the other hand, keeping upstreams in a discovery service simplifies deployment and configuration management.
 Vulcan supports Etcd or Zookeeper:

 ```javascript
 function handle(request){